-All lawns, common areas and recreation areas shall be maintained in a clean and neat condition, and grass shall be cut periodically to restrict growth in excess of 12 inches in total height.
+All lawns, common areas and recreation areas shall be maintained in a clean and neat condition.
 No portion of a lawn shall be damaged or destroyed by overuse or by the parking or driving of motor vehicles on such established lawn area.
 Carpet, tarps, sand or materials that damage or destroy the lawn shall not be placed anywhere upon a front lawn at any time.
 No portion of any front lawn shall be used for the parking, placement or storage of motor vehicles, trailers, boats or campers.

 Exterior surfaces of any and all dwellings, structures and accessory structures, including but not limited to fences that are not inherently resistant to deterioration, shall be periodically treated with a protective coating of paint or other suitable preservative.
 All surfaces shall be maintained free of deterioration, including but not limited to broken or missing glass, loose or missing shingles or siding, crumbling brick, stone and mortar and peeling, scaling or deteriorated paint.